 - Following the meeting, distribute the group norms to all team members.
 Post the group norms in the team’s meeting room.
 Make sure that every member has a copy.

 - Periodically evaluate the effectiveness of the group in achieving its business goals as well as its members’ relationship goals.

-- All members of a workgroup must be present or postpone the session.
+- All members of a workgroup must be present. if they are not, postpone the session.

-- Evaluate whether the group is following the norms, at least monthly.
+- Evaluate, at least monthly, whether the group is following the norms.

 - Periodically determine whether the group needs additional guidelines to make their work together even more effective.
-Are they experiencing problem areas about which they need to make an agreement?
+Are they experiencing problems they need to discuss and agree upon?